 With the exception of the TF unit classes, the Company grants brokerage fees, "trail commissions," to intermediaries such as credit institutions on a recurring basis, usually annually.
 These may be significant portions of the management fee of the Company.
 This is remuneration for sales services.
 At the request of an investor in the fund, the Company shall disclose further details to the investor.
-The Company shall not pay remuneration to distribution partners for the TF unit class, with the result that the investor's costs associated with investing in the TF unit class may be lower than those associated with investing in other unit classes of the same investment undertaking.
+The Company shall not pay remuneration to distribution partners for the TF unit class, with the result that the investor's costs associated with investing in the TF unit classes in other unit classes of the same investment undertaking.